aaytsai/calaphio_flask-/README.md

 ### Running Calaphio Server for development ###

 First make sure you have a CALAPHIO_CONFIG environment variable set.
-Add
+Add to your bash profile

 ```
 #!bash